-2.4.7 Automatic Operation with Model RDT or RSB Transfer Switches
+2.4.7 Automatic Operation with Other Transfer Switches

-If a Kohler Model RDT or RSB transfer switch is used. the engine start contacts from the ATS must be connected to engine start leads 3 and 4 on the generator set.
+If a Kohler Model RDT transfer switch is used, the engine start contacts from the ATS must be connected to engine start leads 3 and 4 on the generator set.

 The RDC2 generator set controller must be in AUTO mode to respond to remote start/stop signals from an ATS or remote switch.
 Press the AUTO button on the RDC2 controller to put the generator set into automatic mode.